Skip to content ↓

 Monday 13th November - Friday 17th November

 On Thursday 5th May we took the time to recognise bullying again, and discussed what this may look like.
-Classes discussed the different roles in bullying, and how in most cases incidents it is not just two people.
+Classes discussed the different roles in bullying, and how, in most cases, incidents are not just two people.
 Please see the informative PowerPoint below that explains the different roles people can play in a bullying incident.

-The children were asked to create posters that can be displayed across the school.
+The children were asked to create posters that could be displayed across the school.